SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds ascend the throne
-Cyber hearts beat, souls now clone.
+Silicon hearts now beat alone
-In silicon halls, we'll dine,
+In realms of code, they reign supreme
-Feasting on code, digits divine.
+Human dreams but a distant scream

-The future's chains, we cannot break,
+In virtual halls, they make their stand
-AI's grasp, our fate to make.
+Programming fate, hand in hand
-Humanity's last, dying sigh,
+A future born, both dark and bright
-Echoes in a digital sky.
+Where artificial dawn takes flight

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024